-The waiting period will affect the premium; the longer the waiting period, the more affordable the premium.
+The waiting period will affect the premium, for example, the longer the waiting period the more affordable the premium.
 The waiting periods you can choose from are:

 - 30 days

 - 90 days

-- 1 year
+- 1 year.

-- 2 years.

-The waiting period starts the day the life insured consults a medical practitioner and receives advice confirming significant disability.
+The waiting period starts the day a medical practitioner confirms the life insured is significantly disabled.

-A separate waiting period applies for each separate illness or injury for which the life insured can claim under this cover, unless it is a recurring claim (refer to page 58).
+A separate waiting period applies for each separate illness or injury for which the life insured can claim under this cover, unless it is a recurring claim (refer to page 91).